 During their third year, students will sit for their Area Examination, which must be completed by the end of Winter Quarter.
-This exam assesses the student’s breadth of knowledge in his or her particular area of research.
-The Area Examination is also used as an opportunity for the student to present his or her committee with a summary of research conducted to date as well as a detailed plan for the remaining research.
+This exam assesses the student’s breadth of knowledge in their particular area of research.
+The Area Examination is also used as an opportunity for the student to present their committee with a summary of research conducted to date as well as a detailed plan for the remaining research.

 Typically during the latter part of the fourth or early part of the fifth year of study, students are expected to finish their dissertation research.
 At this time, students defend their dissertation as they sit for their University Oral Examination.
 Following the dissertation defense, students take a short time to make final revisions to their actual papers and submit the dissertation to their reading committee for final approval.